rohityadavcloud/rohityadavcloud.github.io/_posts/2025-01-27-cloudstack-kvm.markdown

     systemctl restart libvirtd

-Configure libvirt to connect to libvirtd and not to per-driver daemons, especially important on newer distros such as EL9 and Ubuntu 24.04 by edit ``/etc/libvirt/libvirt.conf`` and add the following:
+Configure libvirt to connect to libvirtd and not to per-driver daemons, especially important on newer distros such as EL9 and Ubuntu 24.04 by editing the ``/etc/libvirt/libvirt.conf`` and add the following:

       remote_mode="legacy"